Continuing Professional Development

 Join us on January 26, 2023 for a virtual discussion on a newly-developed “Separation Date Assessment Guide”.

-Chair: Maria Golarz, research lawyer at Lam Family Law and FLAO Board Member
+Chair: Maria Golarz, research lawyer at Lam Family Law and FLA Board Member

 Speakers: Yunjae Kim, partner at Birenbaum Steinberg Landau Savin; Colraine LLP